AbdallahRagab7/responsive-ecommerce/README.md

 ## Project Features
 - **Add and Remove Functionality in Cart:** Users can easily add products to their shopping cart and remove them, providing a seamless shopping experience.

-- Quantity Control: Easily increase or decrease the quantity of specific meals, ensuring flexibility in your order.
+- **Quantity Control**: Easily increase or decrease the quantity of specific meals, ensuring flexibility in your order.

-- Effortless Checkout: Streamline the ordering process by filling out a simple form to complete your purchase.
+- **Effortless Checkout**: Streamline the ordering process by filling out a simple form to complete your purchase.

-- Register and Login Pages: The app includes secure user authentication features, offering login and register pages to ensure a personalized and secure shopping environment.
+- **Register and Login Pages**: The app includes secure user authentication features, offering login and register pages to ensure a personalized and secure shopping environment.

 - **Fetch Products Using API:** The app fetches product data from an external API, providing a wide range of products for users to explore.

 - **Redux for State Management:** Utilizes Redux for efficient state management, ensuring a consistent and scalable data flow within the application.

-- **Lean Components with Custom Hooks for HTTP Requests: Utilizing custom hooks for HTTP requests streamlines components, keeping them lean and focused on specific functionalities.
+- **Lean Components with Custom Hooks for HTTP Requests**: Utilizing custom hooks for HTTP requests streamlines components, keeping them lean and focused on specific functionalities.

 ## Website link <a name = "link"></a>